 Add a new comment

-Add Javadoc comments
+Add a Javadoc using automatic comments

 For documentation comments, IntelliJ IDEA provides completion that is enabled by default.
-Once you type

 fix doc commentand press Enter.